Public History Alumni

 Growing up in Cooperstown, NY, home to several museums and to the New York State Historical Association Library, I developed an appreciation for public history at a young age.
 Throughout my middle and high school years, I enjoyed working as a volunteer interpreter at The Farmers’ Museum, a living history museum which recreates life in an 1840s village.
 As a history major at the State University of New York at Oneonta, I began to focus my passion for public history on archives and special collections libraries.
 Through an internship at the New York State Historical Association Library and as an intern and researcher in the archives at my university’s Milne Library, I accessioned and created catalogues for archival materials, conducted oral history interviews, compiled materials for library publications, and participated in outreach programs which introduced the public to the archival holdings.
 For the last 2 years, I have served as a moderator at the Cooperstown Symposium on Baseball and American Culture, an annual event hosted by the Baseball Hall of Fame.

 I chose the public history program at UMass-Amherst because it allowed me to combine historical research and writing with the skills I need for my career in archive management.
 I was drawn to the program because of the rich archival resources available through the Five College Consortium and because of the professors whose areas of expertise link to my own research goals.
 At UMass, my research focused on women in the U.S. Progressive Era and first-wave feminism.
+After graduating from UMass I decided to continue my studies and I am currently pursuing a degree in Archival Studies at Syracuse University.

 Katie Garland (M.A., 2015) | Fund Development Coordinator, Girl Scouts of America